DamienRobert/dotfiles/README.md

-This repository contain config files and custom scripts.
+This repository contain dotfiles files and custom scripts.

 - bin: symlinks to scripts that I use often, in my `PATH`.
 Some symlinks are broken here because they reference programs available in my other github repositories.
-- config: config files
+- config: dotfiles
 - doc: notes on several things (maths, git, ruby, ...)
 - ruby: custom ruby library
 - script: custom scripts